 “Mine was more intuition based,” says Adrian.
 “I tried to think about rules that would govern how fires behave and design the model to enforce those rules, then learn as well as it could within those constraints.
 “The model we built uses data – like satellite imagery – that shows where previous fires actually went.
 This lets us train the model to find the underlying behavior of fires, rather than assuming every fire behaves as an idealized ellipse.”

 “There’s a lot of inherent randomness in fire – a lot of different ways a fire can go,” says Adrian.
 “And we’re working a year in advance of the next fire season, so what we’re really doing is enumerating all the possibilities.
 In the optimistic case, the fire will die here.
 In the worst case, it’s going to jump over to this forest here.
 The point isn’t saying which will happen definitively, but giving each an accurate probability.”

 Tribe’s work with Kettle more than doubled the performance of the existing spread model – which was already far above the industry average.
 The results have the potential to change the reinsurance industry.

-For the Kettle team, working with Tribe allowed them to improve their model and focus on hiring without losing their velocity.
+For the Kettle team, working with Tribe allowed them to get immediate access to the expertise needed to improve their model, while still growing their in-house team.

 "The work informs insurance pricing, connects the economy to the cost of climate change, and helps fight active fires,” says Adrian.
 “A lot of tech companies do mental gymnastics to come up with how they're changing the world, so it's nice to do work where the impact is so clear."